Trady Money

 0

-Mumbai: Major measures announced by way of the authorities in current months to restore credit lifeline to non-banking finance agencies (NBFCs) and pull the suffering real property quarter out of its stoop have now not but had the preferred impact because of delays and regulatory uncertainty, industry, and finance professionals have said.
+Mumbai: Major measures announced by way of the authorities in recent months to restore credit lifeline to non-banking finance agencies (NBFCs) and pull the suffering real estate market out of its slump have not had the desired impact because of delays and regulatory uncertainty, industry and finance professionals have said.
+A new fund to offer final-mile loans to finish real estate projects has not yet taken off, as banks are reluctant to use the partial credit guarantee scheme introduced by the finance minister in the July budget to push greater loans to the beleaguered NBFC sector.

 FUNDRAISING TROUBLES